jagi/meteor-astronomy/README.md

 post.reload(); // Update document to its most recent state.
 ```

-Standard JavaScript documents/object as well as Meteor Astronomy documents/objects are not reactive.
+Standard JavaScript documents/object as well as Astronomy documents/objects are not reactive.
 When getting such an object not from the reactive Mongo cursor (example code below) it won't update UI reactively.

 ```js
 Template.main.helpers({